greenpau/libwgetaddrinfo/README.md

 ## Installation

-Once you have `libwgetaddrinfo.so.1.0`, run the following commant.
+Once you have `libwgetaddrinfo.so.1.0`, run the following command.
-It creates `/etc/ld.so.conf.d/libwgetaddrinfo.conf`.
-The file points to the library directory `/usr/local/lib/libwgetaddrinfo/lib/`.

 ```bash
 make install
 ```

-The directory contains the `libwgetaddrinfo.so.1.0` and two symbolic links:
+The command creates the below directory and places the `libwgetaddrinfo.so.1.0` in it, together with two symbolic links:

 ```bash
 $ ls -alh /usr/local/lib/libwgetaddrinfo/lib/